Absolute Med. Supplies, Inc. v Unitrin Advantage Ins. Co. (2023 NY Slip Op 51237(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Rupert V. Barry, J.), dated June 28, 2021.
-The order, insofar as appealed from, denied defendant’s motion for, in effect, summary judgment dismissing the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Keisha M. Alleyne, J.), dated October 11, 2022.
+The order granted defendant’s motion for summary judgment dismissing the complaint and denied plaintiff’s cross-motion for summary judgment.

-In this action by a provider to recover assigned first-party no-fault benefits, defendant appeals, as limited by its notice of appeal, from so much of an order of the Civil Court as denied defendant’s motion for, in effect, summary judgment dismissing the complaint on the ground that the action is barred by the statute of limitations.
+In this action by a provider to recover assigned first-party no-fault benefits, plaintiff appeals from an order of the Civil Court granting defendant’s motion for summary judgment dismissing the complaint and denying plaintiff’s cross-motion for summary judgment.

 ENTER: